visgl/luma.gl/dev-docs/RFCs/v6.1/transform-webgl1-support.md

 NOTE: Given this effort is to support WebGL1, all shaders must be in GLSL100 syntax.

+## Offline Rendering (Bonus):

+`Offline Rendering`, is the ability to create textures offline, and use them for purposes like special light effects, filtering, etc. This effort to make `Transform` work under WebGL1 also gives us an API for `Offline Rendering`.

 ## Limitations

 ### Ouput (one vec4)

-There can only be one vec4 (four component vector) output.
 When using WebGL2 TransformFeedback API, there can be more than one varying that can be captured into a Buffer.
-But given we are using full render cycle to render into color buffer, output is limited to one vec4.
+When using WebGL1 output is limited to a single float stream, FragmentShader can output a vec4, but we use all four channels to pack a single float value.

 ## Conclusion:

-Even though there are limitations, making Transform work on WebGL1 has a big potential, we will be able make `Transform` dependent features (Attribute transitions) and demos (Wind demo, particle simulations) available to WebGL1 contexts.
-And also all `Transform` based shader module unit testing can also be run under WebGL1.
+Even though there are limitations, making `Transform` work on WebGL1 has a big potential, we will be able make `Transform` dependent features (Attribute transitions) and demos (Wind demo, particle simulations) available to WebGL1 contexts and all `Transform` based shader module unit testing can also be run under WebGL1.
+And we can also use this API for `Offline Rendering`.